Family

 The small wedding (작은결혼식) movement in Korea

 For foreign residents, the small wedding path makes sense for reasons that go beyond cost.
 If you did not grow up inside Korea's wedding industry, the standard Korean hall wedding can feel opaque and expensive at the same time.
-The expectations around the studio-dress-makeup package, the guest count, the catering per head, and the in-law gift negotiations can feel like a system you are navigating from the outside.
+The expectations around the studio-dress-makeup package, the guest count, the catering per head, and the in-law gift negotiations can feel like a system you are coming to from the outside.

 Small weddings sidestep much of that.
 They are common among: